zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

         RLIST PTKTDATA IRRPTAUTH.<applid>.* ALL
     ```

-    Ensure that you validate PKTDATA access for APPL.
+    Ensure that you validate PTKTDATA access for APPL.

     - **`*`**
         A wildcard symbol that resturns all resources